Adama-WADE/Tutorial-Translation/Marp.md

 ---
 # Show slices in 3D
 ![bg right height:11cm](images/Slide-18.png)
-All three anatomical slices are shown in the 3D view
+All three anatomical slices are shown in the 3D view.

 ---
 # Navigating the 3D view
 ![bg right height:11cm](images/Slide-19.png)
-Use the left mouse button to **rotate**, and the right mouse button to **zoom** in and out
+Use the left mouse button to **rotate**, and the right mouse button to **zoom** in and out.

 ---
 # Close the scene